Child Custody Relocation Laws

-Absent an agreement between the parties, a relocation dispute may arise if the noncustodial parent objects to the intended move based on its potential affect on custody and visitation.
-As such, courts are often left to decide whether child custody relocation is contrary or in the best interests of the child, and may otherwise require the custodial parent to remain in the state.
+Absent an agreement between the parties, a relocation dispute may arise if the noncustodial parent objects to the intended move based on its potential effect on custody and visitation.
+When disputes like this come up, courts are often left to decide whether child custody relocation is in the best interests of the child and, if not, they can require the custodial parent to remain in the state.

 Many states only allow child custody relocation if there is an agreement in place that contains a provision expressly consenting to relocation and to a proposed visitation schedule.
 This typically takes place during the original child custody proceedings and is usually contained within a clause in the child custody plan.

 Notice and Consent

 Some states require a custodial parent to give notice (usually written) to the noncustodial parent of an intended move within a specified time period (for example, within 30, 60 or 90 days of an intended move).
 In addition to a notice requirement, some states require the noncustodial parent to either consent to allow the move, or to object by filing a motion seeking to prevent relocation.

 Some states determine whether to allow a child custody relocation based on distance.
 For example, if the new location is within a certain distance (for example, over 100 miles), even if within the same state, a court may factor that in its determination.
-Other states consider any move out of the state a significant factor, even if it's barely across state lines, and may prevent a move altogether.
+Other states consider any move out of the state a significant factor, even if it's barely across state lines, and it may prevent a move altogether on this factor alone.